Why is no one talking about nursing apprenticeships?

 But why is no one talking about nursing apprenticeships?

 This story has been floating around in the news for a few months now, but no one has mentioned degree-level nursing apprenticeships as a solution.
 Not even Jeremy Hunt, who introduced them in the first place.

 An obvious way the Government will come close to meeting their ambitious mental health target is with nursing apprenticeships.
 And here’s why:

 1. THEY’RE A QUICK FIX…

-Aspiring nurses can start a degree-level apprenticeship from September.
+Aspiring nurses can now complete a degree-level apprenticeship.
 They train on-the-job as well as attending university part-time, so the NHS will have support on the ground from day one.

 2. …AND A LONG-TERM SOLUTION